 Do I need a scan for my back pain?

-Value vs risk
+Back Scan: Value vs risk

 X-rays and CT scans are the first choice for scans as they cost significantly less then MRI scans and can be very effective at ruling out serious pathologies such as tumours.
 Both of these forms of imaging have high levels of radiation, therefore exposure should be limited to preserve health.
 MRI scans provided more detailed images with no radiation however these are very costly and are not always the best option of scan for the particular issue.

-Is the image relevant to my pain?
+Is an MRI Scan relevant to my back pain?

-What many people find difficult to understand is that structural changes do not always correlate with pain.
+What many people find difficult to understand is that structural changes do not always correlate with the pain.
 Most changes that occur to our spine are a normal part of aging.
 Often if changes happen slowly, over a period of time we are unaware of them and we feel no pain from them.

 The graph below shows the findings from a study looking at MRI scans of the lumbar spine (low back) of individuals aged between 20 and 80.
 All participants who were canned where pain free.
 The bars represent the percentage of people that had positive MRI results for the various physical changes listed.